dbt-labs/docs.getdbt.com/website/docs/docs/contributing/adapter-development/1-what-are-adapters.md

 ### Materializations

-At the highest level: A set of *<Term id="materialization">materializations</Term>* that tell dbt how to turn model files into persisted objects in the database.
+At the highest level: a set of *<Term id="materialization">materializations</Term>* and their corresponding helper macros that are defined in dbt using jinja and SQL.
+They codify for dbt how model files should be persisted into the database (i.e. materialized).

 ## Adapter Architecture